zkemail/zk-email-verify/README.md

 In the browser, on a 2019 Intel Mac on Chrome, proving uses 7.3/8 cores. zk-gen takes 384 s, groth16 prove takes 375 s, and witness calculation takes 9 s.

 For baremetal, proof generation time on 16 CPUs took 97 seconds.
-Generating zkey 0 took 17 minutes.
-Unclear about zkey 1.
-Zkey 2 took 5 minutes. r1cs + wasm generation took 5 minutes.
+Generating zkey 0 took 17 minutes. zkey 1 and zkey 2 each took 5 minutes. r1cs + wasm generation took 5 minutes.
 Witness generation took 16 seconds. cpp generation of witness gen file (from script 6) took 210 minutes -- we do not run this pathway anymore.

 ### Scrubbing Sensitive Files